DKITONYI/DKITONYI_AIDV_PTO9_JavaSCript-toolkit/plan.md

 #### .
 How do I identify and fix each one?
 #### .
 What good habits can I develop early to avoid these errors?

+---

 ### V. First Program
-I am a beginner in JavaScript and I have just finished learning the definition of the language, its core concepts, how to install and set up JavaScript on my PC and common errors in coding as a beginner and how to avoid them.
-I now want to write my first program and I would love your help.
+I have just finished learning the definition of JavaScript, its core concepts, how to install and set up JavaScript on my PC and common errors and how to avoid them.
+I now want to write my first program and
+I would love your help.
 I want you to:
 #### .
 Walk me through writing a simple Hello World program in JavaScript step by step
 #### .
 Explain what each line of code does in simple terms
 #### .
 Show me how to run the program and see the output
 #### .
 Show me how to modify it slightly so I can practice

+---

 ### VI.
 DOM Manipulation
-I am a beginner in JavaScript and I have just finished learning the definition of the language, its core concepts, how to install and set up JavaScript on my PC, common errors in coding as a beginner and how to avoid them and I have written my first Hello World program using JavaScript.
+I have just finished writing my first Hello World program using JavaScript.
 I want you to explain and add examples where needed in the questions below.
 Do not forget to add any extra tip that I will need in